nvietto/nvietto/README.md

 ### Hi there 👋

-I’m a PhD candidate in the School of Criminology and Criminal Justice at the University of Nebraska-Omaha, with research interests in quantitative methodology and data visualization.
-I also love all things R.
+I’m a data visualization enthusiast with a background in quantitative methods in criminology.
+I'm also a huge Detroit sports fan 🦁.
+A happy vegan 🌱.
+A data viz 📈 enthusiast.
+And I love all things R.

 <p align='center'>
   </a>